bawbgale/bawbgale.github.io/_posts/2017-04-29-job-interview-exercise-how-do-you-juggle-priorities.md

 * * *

-If it&#8217;s not obvious already, each choice is meant to emphasize a different set of core values:
+If it’s not obvious already, each choice is meant to emphasize a different set of core values:

-A: managing up, plus they can&#8217;t cop out and ask for the boss to choose
+A: managing up, plus they can’t cop out and ask for the boss to choose
 B: commitment, throughput, getting things done
 C: team collaboration, shared vs. individual goals, not blocking others
 D: reducing risk, short vs. long term planning